-Students will learn about Naval communication by examining artifacts from Intrepid in its time of service.
-Testing their wits, students will have the opportunity to take a stab at decoding and will learn to construct their own coded messages!
-Register Now.
+Students will learn about Naval communication by examining artifacts from Intrepid’s in its time of service.
+Testing their wits, students will have the opportunity to take a stab at decoding, and will learn to construct their own coded messages!
+Register Here.

 There’s more to aircraft than wings and engines.
 Get up close to the aircraft in our collection to learn how symbols and paint schemes set each airplane apart.
-Then create a family squadron insignia and decorate an airplane.
-Register Now.
+Then, create a family squadron insignia or create a paper airplane and decorate it!
+Register Here.

 Thanks to a partnership with Google Arts & Culture, you can access many of the Museum’s historical spaces, artifacts and archives for free.
 Virtually explore the Museum’s most intriguing spaces, including the aircraft carrier Intrepid, submarine Growler, the Concorde and the Shuttle Pavilion.
 Click here to virtually visit the Museum!

 Search and explore over 300 engaging videos featuring aircraft highlights, Women in History, behind-the-scenes features, collection showcases and much more.
 Watch our channel now.